Joe Serafini: Career

 During his time with the Pittsburgh Civic Light Opera (CLO), he performed in several productions including A Musical Christmas Carol, Peter Pan, or The Boy Who Would Not Grow Up, Oliver!, Les Misérables, The Sound of Music, Into the Woods, and Anything Goes.
 He currently teaches master classes there.
 Outside of the CLO, his stage roles include The Music Man concert at Kennedy Center Concert Hall in Washington D.C. and The Burnt Part Boys with the Bald Theatre Company.
 He won a Level II Theatre Award at National YoungArts Week in Miami.

 Serafini has starred in children's series Scientastic!
 He began starring in the recurring role Seb Matthew-Smith in Disney+ series High School Musical: The Musical: The Series in 2019.
 That December, it was announced he would be promoted to series regular for season 2.
 Serafini appeared in a guest role in the third season.
 On September 23, 2022, he and Andrew Barth Feldman released "In My Head", a duet written by songwriters Daniel Mertzlufft and Jacob Ryan Smith about the budding romance between two young men.

 Personal life

 In 2020, Serafini stated that he is "bisexual, if I have to give a label."
 Since late 2019 he has been in a relationship with fellow High School Musical: The Musical: The Series actor Frankie Rodriguez, who plays his character's love interest on the show.
+In 2026, Rodriguez announced that they were engaged.